 Current motorized prosthetic arms are heavy and can be burdensome to use for the estimated 41,000 people in the United States affected by amputation at or above the wrist.

-The Center for Bionic Medicine has developed an advanced powered prosthetic arm (The RIC Arm/Shirley Ryan AbilityLab Arm) specifically designed to be much smaller and lighter than currently available prostheses.
+The Center for Bionic Medicine has developed a powered prosthetic arm (The RIC Arm/Shirley Ryan AbilityLab Arm) specifically designed to be much smaller and lighter than currently available prostheses.

-The arm is designed for the 25th percentile female as opposed to all other arms sized for the 50th percentile male.
+The arm is designed for the 25th percentile female as opposed to most other arms sized for the 50th percentile male.
 The arm can be extended for larger people, too.
-It also has the first wrist with flexion/extension motion as well as rotation, allowing users unprecedented control of their prosthetic arm.
+It also has the first wrist with flexion/extension motion as well as rotation, allowing users more intuitive control of their prosthetic arm.

 Lenzi T, Lipsey J, and Sensinger J. The RIC arm - a small, anthropomorphic transhumeral prosthesis.
 IEEE/ASME Transactions on Mechatronics, 2016.